How does a CMS work?

 THIS CAN'T GET BETTER

 You’ll find no false modesty here – alongside e-commerce platforms, CMSs are something we’ve cut our teeth on.
 Over the last 15 years, we’ve successfully implemented them in many companies, in diverse fields and in scales ranging from small, local businesses to international corporations.

 The last few years have been a period of intense work with headless CMSs.
 We’re proud to see them helping our customers to develop, by providing them the very best of what modern technology has to offer.

-The most important CMSs we implement for our customers are Strapi that is used to create unique digital experiences, and Contentful that is employed to integrate content across multiple channels and devices.
+The most important CMSs we implement for our customers are Storyblok, Strapi, and Contentful.
 We also use the Pimcore platform to develop extensive CMSs.

 Tandemite in numbers